Booker, Democratic lawmakers introducing NCAA reform bill - WHIZ News

 The legislation would allow college athletes to earn money off their names, images and likenesses with minimal restrictions, through either individual or group licensing deals.

-It would also require schools to share 50% of the profit from revenue generating sports such as football and basketball with the athletes after the cost of scholarships are deducted.
+It would also require schools to share 50% of the profit from their revenue-generating sports such as football and basketball with the athletes who play them, after the cost of scholarships are deducted.

 The bill also would:

-— Create what it calls “enforceable” health and safety standards for athletes developed by the Departments of Health and Human Services and the Center for Disease Control and Prevention.
+— Create what it calls “enforceable” health and safety standards for athletes developed by the Department of Health and Human Services and the Centers for Disease Control and Prevention.
+Schools would subject to fines that could be worth millions if standards are not met.

-— Establish a medical trust fund athletes can access after leaving school.
+— Establish a medical trust fund athletes can access for five years after leaving school.

 — Guarantee college athletes’ scholarships for as many years as it takes them to receive an undergraduate degree and ban coaches and staff from influencing academic choices such as majors and courses.

-— Remove restrictions on athletes who transfer from one school to another and penalties for breaking a national letter of intent.
+— Remove restrictions on athletes who transfer from one school to another and penalties for breaking a national letter of intent, and allow athletes to return to school after entering a draft within seven days of that draft.

 — Require athletic departments to annually disclose revenues and expenditures, including salaries of department personnel.

-— Establish a nine-member Commission on College Athletics that would include at least five former college athletes and individuals with legal expertise, including in the area of Title IX.
+— Establish a nine-member Commission on College Athletics, appointed by the president, that would include at least five former college athletes and individuals with legal expertise.
+The commission would take over much of the job of overseeing college sports from the NCAA, enforcing rules laid out in the law with subpoena power to investigate violations.

 The NCAA will vote next month on legislation that will permit athletes to be compensated for their names, images and likenesses for the first time, but with some restrictions.